 As the economy improves and travel increases, it is critical that the Frederick County area be poised to capitalize on the growth in the arena of travel and tourism.
-The current, jointly funded, Convention and Visitors Bureau is a key component to driving the marketing effort for the present and future effort to draw additional visitors to the area.
+The current, jointly funded, The Winchester - Frederick County Convention and Visitors Bureau, a city/county tourism marketing partnership, is a key component to driving the marketing strategy and efforts for the present and future desire effort to draw drive additional visitors and spending to the area.

-The value of travel and tourism's economic impact reaches every citizen of Frederick County by means of providing employment and tax revenues as well as offering a diverse portfolio of local events, attractions and activities that are not only marketed to the destination traveler but, more importantly, serve the local community.
+The value of travel and tourism's economic impact reaches every citizen of Frederick County (each household pays less each year in local & state taxes due to the revenue generated by tourism) by means of providing employment and tax revenues as well as offering a diverse portfolio of local events, attractions and activities that are not only marketed to the destination traveler but, more importantly, serve the local community it improves the quality of life for local residents and increases employee recruitment and retention success for our local businesses and schools.

-First impressions frame the rest of a visitor's experience and most travelers arrive in Frederick County through its roadways.
-So the character of Frederick County's entrance corridors, especially in areas adjacent to the city of Winchester, is a key factor for the visitor experience and their decision to stay longer.
+First impressions frame the rest of often set the tone for a visitor's experience, and most the great majority of travelers arrive in Frederick County through its roadways.
+So Therefore, the character of Frederick County's entrance corridors, especially in areas adjacent to the city of Winchester, is a key factor for the visitor's experience and their decision to stay longer and hopefully return.
 Enhancing these corridors will improve visitor impressions, and will benefit the quality of life for residents.
+This includes both aesthetic and traffic flow enhancements.